 The primary source of state aid for the Town is Cherry Sheet revenues.
-This consists of local aid and specific reimbursements and distributions such as aid to public libraries, veterans benefits, state owned land, charter school tuition and a number of other items.
-We are using the Governor's base numbers for FY22.
+This consists of local aid and specific reimbursements and distributions such as aid to public libraries, veterans' benefits, state owned land, charter school tuition and a number of other items.
+We are using the Senate Ways & Means proposed numbers for FY22 as a final budget has not been approved at this time.